MicrosoftDocs/sdk-api/sdk-api-src/content/syncregistration/nn-syncregistration-iregisteredsyncprovider.md

-If the registered synchronization provider is a <a href="http://go.microsoft.com/fwlink/p/?linkid=134798">Microsoft Sync Framework</a> provider, then the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541624">Init</a>

-method will be called by the Sync Framework synchronization session.
+If the registered synchronization provider is a <a href="http://go.microsoft.com/fwlink/p/?linkid=134798">Microsoft Sync Framework</a> provider, then the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541624">Init</a>method will be called by the Sync Framework synchronization session.
 For more information about the different types of synchronization providers you can write for Windows, see <a href="https://msdn.microsoft.com/acf9a557-da4f-4688-9fea-9456947c17b4">Options for Building a Synchronization Provider</a>.